cockroachdb/docs/transactions.md

   > BEGIN; DELETE FROM customers WHERE id = 1; DELETE orders WHERE customer = 1; COMMIT;
   ~~~

   However, in your application's code, batched transactions are often just multiple statements sent at once.
-For example, in Go, this transaction would sent as a single batch (and automatically retried):
+For example, in Go, this transaction would be sent as a single batch (and automatically retried):

   ~~~ go
   db.Exec(